U.S. and Russia agree to keep talking after meeting on Ukraine | Politics

 But both said they were open to further dialogue, and Blinken saw grounds to hope that mutual security concerns could be addressed.
 "Based on the conversations we've had -- the extensive conversations -- over the past week and today here in Geneva I think there are grounds for and a means to address some of the mutual concerns that we have about security," Blinken said.

-He described the talks as "frank and substantive" and told reporters that Russia now faced a choice.
-"It can choose the path of diplomacy that can lead to peace and security, or the path that will lead only to conflict, severe consequences and international condemnation," Blinken said, adding that diplomacy would be preferable.
+He described the talks as "frank and substantive" and said Russia now faced a choice.
+"It can choose the path of diplomacy that can lead to peace and security, or the path that will lead only to conflict, severe consequences and international condemnation," Blinken told reporters, adding that diplomacy would be preferable.

 "We've been clear - if any Russian military forces move across Ukraine's border, that's a renewed invasion.
 It will be met with swift, severe and a united response from the United States and our partners and allies."
 Lavrov said the ball was in Washington's court.